Darboux's theorem (analysis): Darboux function

 A Darboux function is a real-valued function ƒ which has the "intermediate value property": for any two values a and b in the domain of ƒ, and any y between ƒ(a) and ƒ(b), there is some c between a and b with ƒ(c) = y.
 By the intermediate value theorem, every continuous function on a real interval is a Darboux function.
 Darboux's contribution was to show that there are discontinuous Darboux functions.

 Every discontinuity of a Darboux function is essential, that is, at any point of discontinuity, at least one of the left hand and right hand limits does not exist.

 An example of a Darboux function that is discontinuous at one point is the topologist's sine curve function:

 By Darboux's theorem, the derivative of any differentiable function is a Darboux function.
 In particular, the derivative of the function $x \mapsto x^2\sin(1/x)$ is a Darboux function even though it is not continuous at one point.

-An example of a Darboux function that is nowhere continuous is the Conway base 13 function.